Lecturer in Scandinavian Studies

 Guy's doctoral thesis examined the political dimension of language activist campaigns in Norway (with the Nynorsk language) and Italy (with a focus on Lombard dialects).
 Guy has also carried out extensive work in the emerging field of linguistic landscape studies, focusing on the relative visibility of languages in public spaces.
 He has been consulted by policy‐makers and has recently participated in several externally‐funded research projects related to Gaelic language policy, applying his comparative European perspective to the Scottish policy context and collaborating with colleagues from the Celtic & Scottish Studies subject area.

 In the field of onomastics, Guy’s work deals with the links between power and place naming, especially with regard to minority languages, but also in connection with renaming and place branding.
-He has engaged in collaborative research in these areas with colleagues from Australia and Finland.
+He has engaged in collaborative research in these areas with colleagues from Australia, Finland and Germany.

 Other research interests include connections between Norway and Scotland during and after the Second World War, and the social and cultural history of the Cold War era.